 In 1998, we produced over 1.3 million tons of kraft linerboard at our mills located in Counce, TN and Valdosta, GA.
 We also produced 800,000 tons of semi-chemical medium at our mills located in Tomahawk, WI and Filer City, MI.
-About 20% of our total fiber requirements were met with wood from our 950,000 acres of owned or leased timberland, which are generally located within 100 miles of our mills.
+About 20% of our 1998 total fiber requirements were met with wood from our owned or leased timberland, which are generally located within 100 miles of our mills.